microsoft/moaw/workshops/github-copilot/workshop.md

 <div class="tip" data-title="tip">

 > As you type GitHub Copilot will make suggestions, you can accept them by pressing Tab.
 If nothing shows up after GitHub Copilot write some lines, press enter and wait a couple of seconds.
-On Windows or Linux, press Ctrl + Enter, then click Open GitHub Copilot.
+On Windows or Linux, press Ctrl + Enter.

 </div>